CartoDB/airship/docs/guides/10-integrating-react.md

 First we create a new [React Component]() to represent our widget, in this case a `category-widget`.
-In the `render` function we will return the airship category widget referenced using a [ref](https://reactjs.org/docs/refs-and-the-dom.html).
+In the `render` function we will return the Airship category widget referenced using a [ref](https://reactjs.org/docs/refs-and-the-dom.html).

 ```js